plamenbbn/XDATA/README.md

-Public PINT Repository
+Public BBN XDATA Repository
 ====

-Patterns In Near-real Time (PINT)
+Raytheon BBN's XDATA Repository

 Repository contents:

-1. PINT Algorithm for XDATA
+1. PINT Algorithm and related test classes
-2. Twitter (XDATA format) adaptor for PINT
-3. BitCoin (transactions) adaptor for PINT
+2. Graph Matching

 PINT is a fast, scalable, approximate algorithm for finding pre-defined patterns in large datasets with temporal, geospatial, and semantic features.

+Graph Matching is a distributed algorithm for optimal matching of graphs

-This version of PINT is released under the Apache License Version 2.0.
+This software is released under the Apache License Version 2.0.

-All software is
 Copyright (c) Raytheon BBN Technologies, 2009-2013.
+All rights reserved.

 This work has been funded in part by the US Government.